Khichdi: Regional variations

 Khichdi is a very popular dish across the Indian subcontinent which consists of, Bangladesh, Pakistan, Nepal and Sri Lanka.
 The dish is also widely prepared in many Indian states, such as Punjab, Haryana, Rajasthan, Karnataka, Telangana, Madhya Pradesh, Gujarat, Tamil Nadu, Andhra Pradesh, West Bengal, Assam, Bihar, Jharkhand, Uttar Pradesh, Odisha, and Maharashtra.
 Vegetables such as cauliflower, potato, and green peas are commonly added.

 Hindus, mainly from north/northwest, who avoid eating grains during fasting, eat Sabudana khichri made from sago.
 In the southern part of India, however, the word khichri is not that popular.
 While people of Tamil Nadu and Andhra regions cook Pongal, and Kannadigas prepare ISO which is mung dal khichdi and ISO, a pigeon pea variation with vegetables, Keralites have no similar dish.

+In the Bhojpuri region, Khēcharē is consumed especially on saturday as a tradition.
+Each household cook Khēcharē and offer it to Sanee Devta and then take it as parsadee.

 Khichdi was the inspiration for Anglo-Indian kedgeree Khichdi is a popular traditional staple in Haryana, specially in the rural areas.
 Haryanvi khichdi is made from pearl millet and mung dal (split mung bean) pounded in mortar (unkhal), and often eaten by mixing with warm ghee or lassi, or even yogurt.
 Sometimes, jowar is also mixed with bajra and mung dal.

 The Hyderabadi Muslim community, of the erstwhile Hyderabad State, in present-day Telangana, Marathwada, and Kalyana-Karnataka regions, make khichdi as a common breakfast dish, and is an important part of Hyderabadi cuisine.
 The dish is called khichri, kheema, khatta, or other switch-around versions of the previous, named after the three parts of the meal, Khichri, ground beef, and a sour sauce, made of tamarind and sesame.

 Khichra is similar to haleem, a meat dish, while khichra is a vegetarian dish with rice and pulses or lentils, with no spices.